nateP82/compostCollectors/Development/projectPlan.md

 - [ ] Refactor based on project checkpoint feedback
 - [ ] Create pickup schedule page
 - [ ] Start work on pickup request form page
+- [ ] Start work on request form for a new or replacement compost bin

 ## Week 11
 - [ ] Create user contributions page